I am running for re-election as Mayor of South Miami. With your vote, this will be my fifth and final term in office.

 He was named the Green Municipal Official for 2016 by the Florida Green Building Coalition.

 A big proponent of renewable energy, Mayor Stoddard's house and car are powered by the sun (his monthly FPL bill is $9.41).
 Mayor Stodddard has worked to lower the price of solar energy by creating solar buying co-ops in Miami-Dade County (starting with South Miami, of course).
 He is the force behind a coalition of local cities that are funding energy efficiency projects for low income families through the Green Corridor where is a board member.
+A Miami Herald editorial this Thanksgiving commended South Miami for Mayor Stoddard's initiatives to care for our environment.
 A Sun Sentinel editorial praised his leadership on renewable energy.
 You can listen to his interview on WRLN's Friday Roundup.

 Mayor Stoddard has been interviewed on NPR, PRI, the BBC, CBS, NBC, ABC, FOX, MSNBC, Univision, The New York Times, The Guardian, The NewYorker, Time Magazine, National Geographic, Rolling Stone, and The Bond Buyer.
 He has appeared in numerous documentaries including National Geographic’s Years of Living Dangerously episode "Saving Miami", which showed in 171 countries and 47 languages, and Discovery Channel’s “MOSQUITO” which showed in 189 countries.
 Miami New Times recently ran a feature story describing Dr. Stoddard's work as mayor.
 You can listen to his recent interviews on WLRN's Topical Currents.